-FINDING: Comments from the City Engineer did not indicate the need for an approach permit, However, the following condition has been included to ensure compliance.
+FINDING: Comments from the City Engineer did not indicate the need for an approach permit, however, the following condition has been included to ensure compliance.

-Approach Permit: Prior to final plat, an approach permit shall be approved by the City of La Pine Public Works Department for the new access driveway to serve the proposed properties.
+Approach Permit: Prior to building permit issuance, an approach permit shall be approved by the City of La Pine Public Works Department for any new access driveways to serve future proposed properties.